How and Why to Manipulate Your Own Agent: On the Incentives of Users of Learning Agents: The Meta-Game Model

-We define the ``meta-game'' between ``users'' (``players'') in terms of the outcomes of the repeated games that their agents play on their behalf.
-In our definition, all that we formally need from these agents is that they repeatedly interact with each other, where at each point in time each agent's algorithm has observed the past play of all agents in all previous time steps, and then needs to determine its own next action based on this information (and the parameters given by its user).
-Intuitively, however, we are thinking of agents that aim to maximize some utility for their user, specifically regret-minimizing agents. \begin{definition} {\em A} user--agent meta-game {\em has the following ingredients.} \begin{itemize}[leftmargin=14pt] \itemsep{1pt} \item {\bf Users and Agents}: We have $n$ ``human'' users, each with his fixed ``software'' learning agent. \item {\bf Agent Strategy Spaces} $A_1,...,A_n$: The agents ``play'' against each other for a period of $T$ time steps, where in each step $t=1,...,T$ each agent $i$ plays an action $a_i^t \in A_i$ and then gets as feedback the actual play of all the agents $\textbf{a}^t=(a_1^t,...,a_n^t)$. \item {\bf User Parameter Spaces} $P_1,...,P_n$: Each user $i$ inputs a ``declaration'' $p_i P_i$ into his agent. \item {\bf Agent Utility Functions} $u_1,...,u_n$: The utility function of agent $i$ is $u_i:P_i \times A_1 \times \cdots \times A_n \rightarrow \mathcal{R}$.
-At each time step $t$, each agent $i$ gets a utility of $u_i(p_i, \textbf{a}^t)$, where $p_i$ is the parameter given to it by its user.
+\begin{definition} A {\em user--agent meta-game} has the following ingredients. \begin{itemize}[leftmargin=14pt] \itemsep{2pt} \item {\bf Users and Agents}: We have $n$ ``human'' users, each with his fixed ``software'' learning agent. \item {\bf Agent Strategy Spaces} $A_1,...,A_n$: The agents ``play'' against each other for a period of $T$ time steps, where in each step $t=1,...,T$ each agent $i$ plays an action $a_i^t \in A_i$ and then gets as feedback the actual play of all the agents $\textbf{a}^t=(a_1^t,...,a_n^t)$. \item {\bf User Parameter Spaces} $P_1,...,P_n$: Each user $i$ inputs a ``declaration'' $p_i P_i$ into his agent. \item {\bf Agent Utility Functions} $u_1,...,u_n$: The utility function of agent $i$ is $u_i:P_i \times A_1 \times \cdots \times A_n \rightarrow \mathcal{R}$.
+At each time step $t$, each agent $i$ gets a utility of $u_i(p_i, \textbf{a}^t)$, where $p_i$ are the parameters given to it by its user.
 Our agents aim to maximize this utility. \item {\bf User True Types} $s_1,...,s_n$: Each user has a ``true'' type $s_i \in P_i$ that describes the true utility of the user.
 The utility of user $i$ when his true type is $s_i$, and when each user $j$ declares $p_j \in P_j$ to his agent, is $U_i(s_i,p_1,...,p_n)=(${ $\sum_{t=1}^T$}$u_i(s_i,\textbf{a}^t))/T$, where for each $t=1,...,T$, $\textbf{a}^t$ is the vector of actions played by the agents at time step $t$, as defined above.
 If the agents are randomized, then this expression is actually a random variable, and we define $U_i$ to be its expectation. \item {\bf The User Meta-Game}: Fixing the true parameters $(s_1,...,s_n)$, we get an $n$-person game between the users, where user $i$'s strategy space is $P_i$ and his utility is $U_i(s_i, \cdot)$. \end{itemize} \end{definition}